 translate="no">Ireland</b>

 CASE 2: The NLP annotation created in NIF is a substring of the text node.
-Solution: Create a new element, e.g. for HTML "span".
+Solution: Create a new element, e.g., for HTML "span".
 A different input example is given below as case 2 is not covered in the original example input.

 # Input: